-There are 15 different areas in Glasgow included in GoWell – one of which is Riddrie.
-Our study area boundaries for Riddrie include the areas of Riddrie, Riddrie Knowes and Gartcraig as shown on the map.
+There were 15 different areas in Glasgow included in GoWell – one of which was Riddrie.
+Our study area boundaries for Riddrie included the areas of Riddrie, Riddrie Knowes and Gartcraig as shown on the map.

-We are interested in Riddrie because it is part of the community regeneration programme taking place in Glasgow.
-This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
-These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhoods.
+We were interested in Riddrie because it was part of the community regeneration programme that took place in Glasgow.
+This involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhoods.

 A small selection of findings from these surveys with Riddrie residents are shown below:

 - In 2015, 92% of residents were satisfied or very satisfied with their home.
 This had increased slightly from 89% in 2006.